 The optical connection isn’t the only thing you need for a good soundbar.
 Other than the right form of connectivity, there are other factors to look for.
 To give you a hand, our experts have compiled a list to help you find the best soundbar with optical input.

-Optical cable connection is the most common wired connection for soundbars to TVs.
+Optical cable connection or digital audio cable is the most common wired connection for soundbars to TVs.
 It can handle higher quality content than analog options and can passthrough Dolby Digital.
 It’s also a cheaper option than HDMI.